Today’s female population is more educated and accomplished than ever before.

-Roughly 70–75% of assisted living and nursing home residents are women!² Women are also twice as likely be disabled at some point in their life, and their care need will likely last 3 or more years.² And because we’re living longer,
+Approximately 75% of assisted living and nursing home residents are women!2 Women are also twice as likely to become disabled at some point in their life, and their need for care will likely last three or more years.2 Because we’re

-Living longer also creates other challenges to consider and be prepared for.
-Retirement is more expensive because we have more years to pay for.
-It also means that if you’re married, you are likely see your income reduced due to the loss of pension income and the lower Social Security check after the passing of your spouse.
+Living longer also creates other challenges to consider and prepare to manage.
+Retirement is more expensive because we have more years to cover.
+It also means that if you’re married, you will likely see your income reduced due to the loss of pension income and/or the lower Social Security check after the passing of your spouse.

 Risk is not really our thing

-to earn income and save, live longer lives, and require more care, investing more conservatively makes our other retirement risks more challenging.
-Our money needs to be managed in a way that will allow it to withstand our own longevity!
+the workforce to earn income and save, live longer, and require more care, investing more conservatively makes our other retirement risks more challenging.
+Our money needs to be managed in a way that will allow it to withstand our own longevity.